thegetty/bronze-guidelines/content/vocabulary/flashing.md

 Copper Industry: {% cite "Ammen 1980" %}; {% cite "Brunhuber 1988" %}; {% cite "Association Technique de Fonderie, Commission Ingénieurs et Techniciens 1979" %}

 Art and Craft Textbook: {% cite "McCreight 1996" %}

+## To Be Distinguished From

+- *seam line* (Note: The term “flashing” is also used to describe a seam line, but to avoid confusion, we recommend that it be used specifically in connection with casting defects.)

 ## Synonyms